brunojakobljevic/zuvi-counter/README.md

 # zuvi-counter
-Python script which finds the number of occurrences of a word in a song using regex
+A short python script which finds the number of occurrences of a word in a song using regex